Pasqua Lake, Saskatchewan

-Pasqua Lake is a organized hamlet on a lake of the same name in the Qu'Appelle Valley in the Canadian province of Saskatchewan.
+Pasqua Lake is a resort village on a lake of the same name in the Qu'Appelle Valley in the Canadian province of Saskatchewan.

 History

 Pasqua Lake was incorporated as an organized hamlet on November 1, 1985.
-Pasqua Lake will incorporate as a resort village on January 1, 2024.
+It incorporated as a resort village on January 1, 2024.

 Geography

 The Organized Hamlet of Pasqua Lake includes the communities of Bence Beach, Bolingbrook Place, Braumberger Beach, Qu'Appelle Beach, Mapleview, Pasqua, Pasqua Lake, Spanier Beach, and Wambach.